xdl/flux/readme.md

 ### BBbox Computation

-In order to calculate the offsets of object groups to offset them to zero, if you want to hide the loaded Inkscape SVG, make sure to instantiate FlUX objects first.
-See the examples for when to do so.
+The Inkscape SVG needs to be visible (at least initially) in order to calculate the offsets of object groups so that they can be set to zero.

+If you want to hide the Inkscape SVG, make sure to do this after instantiating FlUX, e.g. see the examples for when to do `inkscapeSvgElement.style.display = 'none'`.